ACM40960/project-shrutig99/README.md

 We used the BLEU tool available in the [NLTK module](https://www.nltk.org/_modules/nltk/translate/bleu_score.html).

 Note that there is considerable criticism of the BLEU score because it doesn't always correlate well with human judgment.

+Scale of BLEU Score:

+- 0: A BLEU score of 0 suggests no overlap between the generated and reference text.
+The generated text is entirely different from the reference, indicating poor quality and low relevance.
+- 0 to 0.25: A BLEU score in this range indicates minimal to marginal overlap with the reference text.
+The generated text partially captures some elements from the reference, but the quality and relevance are still significantly lacking.
+- 0.25 to 0.5: A BLEU score within this range signifies moderate overlap with the reference text.
+The generated text manages to capture certain key aspects of the reference, but there's room for improvement in terms of fluency and precision.
+- 0.5 to 0.75: A BLEU score in this range indicates substantial overlap with the reference text.
+The generated text is considerably aligned with the reference, showcasing good quality and relevance.
+- 0.75 to 1: A BLEU score within this range suggests high alignment with the reference text.
+The generated text is of excellent quality and closely resembles the reference, demonstrating a strong grasp of context and language.

 Some predictions from our model: